citp/privacy-policy-historical/s/sp/sps/spsc.gov.pk.md

 Sindh Public Service Commission collects and uses your personal information to operate the Sindh Public Service Commission Web site and deliver the services you have requested.
 Sindh Public Service Commission also uses your personally identifiable information to inform you of other products or services available from Sindh Public Service Commission and its affiliates.
 Sindh Public Service Commission may also contact you via surveys to conduct research about your opinion of current services or of potential new services that may be offered.

 Sindh Public Service Commission does not sell, rent or lease its customer lists to third parties.
-Sindh Public Service Commission may, from time to time, contact you on behalf of external business partners about a particular offering that may be of interest to you.
+Sindh Public Service Commission may, from time to time, contact you on behalf of other departments about a particular job/posting that may be of interest to you.
 In those cases, your unique personally identifiable information (e-mail, name, address, telephone number) is not transferred to the third party.
 In addition, Sindh Public Service Commission may share data with trusted partners to help us perform statistical analysis, send you email or postal mail, provide customer support, or arrange for deliveries.
 All such third parties are prohibited from using your personal information except to provide these services to Sindh Public Service Commission , and they are required to maintain the confidentiality of your information.

 Sindh Public Service Commission does not use or disclose sensitive personal information, such as race, religion, or political affiliations, without your explicit consent.